rbreesems/flamingo/README.md

 - Range test messages sent to phone now have the RX RSSI/SNR for the received packet.
 RSSI is a negative number that increases in absolute value with increasing distance between TX/RX nodes.
 SNR is a magic number sent by the Gods and you can figure out its relationship to distance.

 - Range test should be enabled on all cave nodes as any cave node may have to send/receive range test packets.
-It is not necessary to set sender delay, it is automatically set to 30 seconds, but the sending is soft-disabled by default.
-The sending action must be soft-enabled by an admin command as specified in the next bullet.
+Range test must enabled and the sender delay must be set in order for the remote range test admin commands to work (set this via the CLI or app).
+Even if sender delay is non-zero, the sending action must be soft-enabled by an admin command as specified in the next bullet.

 - Admin commands are supported for direct channel messages to a node.
 Admin commands are case insensitive (capitialization shown for emphasis only).
 Admin commands are ignored if received on the general channel.
 These admin commands are compatible with voice recognition in the messaging app.
 The first word of an admin